Alvars

-The Alvars (ஆழ்வார்) are the Tamil poet-saints of South India who espoused bhakti (devotion) to the Hindu preserver deity Vishnu, through their songs of longing, ecstasy, and service.
+The Alvars (ஆழ்வார்) were the Tamil poet-saints of South India who espoused bhakti (devotion) to the Hindu preserver deity Vishnu through their songs of longing, ecstasy, and service.
 They are venerated in Vaishnavism, which regards Vishnu as the Ultimate Reality.

-Orthodoxy posits the number of Alvars as ten, though there are other references that include Andal and Madhurakavi Alvar, making the number 12.
-Andal is the only female Alvar.
+Traditional accounts list ten Alvars, though other references that include Andal and Madhurakavi Alvar, bringing the total to twelve.
 Together with the 63 contemporary Shaivite Nayanars, they are among the most important saints from Tamil Nadu.